Webhooks are user-defined HTTP callbacks which create notifications by Atlas events to destination systems.

 key = secret.encode("ascii")

-msg = f"{timestamp}.{payload}".encode("ascii")
+msg = f"{timestamp}.{payload}".encode("utf-8")

 return hmac.new(key, msg, hashlib.sha256).hexdigest()

-Note - The webhook request body would be of the following shape
+Note – the webhook request body would be of the following shape

 {